bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

     content:
       -
         type: text
         text: "Genuine reconciliation is the only viable alternative to the settler-colonial liberal-capitalist democracy ideology and its imperialistic tendencies.
-By recognizing pluri-versality locally, trans-nationally and globally, Indigenous lifeworlds are respected.
-Reconciliation under this guise emphasizes co-existence and emancipation as the tools for acting upon Indigenous worldviews, laws, epistemologies, self-determination and Indigenous rights at the national and global-levels.\_ It includes: the possibility of co-creating knowledge and the joint construction of a new moral, political and legal order.
+By recognizing pluriversality locally, transnationally and globally, Indigenous lifeworlds are respected.
+Reconciliation under this guise emphasizes co-existence and emancipation as the tools for acting upon Indigenous worldviews, laws, epistemologies, self-determination and Indigenous rights at the national and global levels.\_ It includes: the possibility of co-creating knowledge and the joint construction of a new moral, political and legal order.
 Moreover, reconciliation of multiple distinct worldviews/lifeworlds can transform settler-colonial liberal-capitalist democratic institutions and relationship-building processes in a way that: balances power, bridges the racial divide, and emphasizes Indigenous humanity, social relations, land, and political and legal agency over wealth creation.
 Genuine reconciliation can also decolonize the ongoing contradiction between wealth creation and cultural value to improve power-sharing and joint problem-solving locally, nationally and globally."
   -
     type: paragraph
+    content:
+      -
+        type: hard_break
+        marks:
+          -
+            type: bold
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: "\_"
   -
     type: paragraph
     content: